amazon-riverbgc/TROCAS/AboutDataBrowser.md

-# TROCAS Data Browser

-Describe the goals and scope of the TROCAS Data Browser.
-Currently focused on underway data.
+The TROCAS Data Browser aggregates sensor data from the TROCAS project across all TROCAS transects conducted so far and collected from a boat in "underway" mode while transiting or remaining stationary at a location.
+It does not include data from experiments or from laboratory analyses of samples.
+Sensor types currently included are EXO Sonde, Licor CO2, Picarro and GPS.
+ADCP is currently not included.

+See the annotated screenshot below for usage instructions.
+The main component of the application is in the **Data Browser tab**.
+The **Inventory tab** presents an inventory table for each TROCAS transect and a list of currently known data gaps or issues that need to be addressed.

-## TROCAS data processing
+### TROCAS data processing

-- Stuff about the source of the data, processing steps, assumptions, etc
-- Here is a Jupyter [notebook](https://github.com/emiliom/minimal-panel-app/blob/master/minimal-panel.ipynb)
-- Links could point to Google Drive and/or to a private github repo

-## How to use the application

-- Could include an annotated screenshot
-- Include explanations, eg, of "stations - jeff's set" and "stations - diel files"
+- Data presented in this Data Browser are based on raw sensor output files (including GPS) averaged into 1-minute bins.
+The binned data from each sensor are then joined on matching time-interval bins.
+Sensor data that don't have a corresponding GPS 1-minute bin are not presented on this application; such data will require further investigation to attach geospatial coordinates.
+- Source sensor data files in parent folders indicating their sampling "type" as *underway* (moving) or *diel* (stationary) are flagged as such in data processing workflow.
+All others are labelled with a default *mixed* (unknown or a combination of the two) flag.
+The **"stations - diel files" points (small blue squares)** represent aggregations of diel-flagged files, identified for further investigation and identification.

-## Files available for download
+### Files available for download

+Data and inventory files will be made available for download in the near future.
-The following Excel files are available from Google Drive for download (*but currently only to users with UW accounts*):
+The following Excel files are some of the core files that will be available from Google Drive for download (*but currently only to users with UW accounts*):

 - [merged_1minbinned.xlsx](https://drive.google.com/open?id=1j3DU1ealqm-y1saOiZBvJFkGGHcVDYyA): 1-min median binned, merged file.
 14 MB.
 - [sensorinventory.xlsx](https://drive.google.com/open?id=10lrflq_yQgX--ZnoP4ovhDKaAoi-wDrK): Sensor inventory, by individual, raw sensor file.
 - Sensor statistics: [GPS](https://drive.google.com/open?id=18hKJVenXlMchqmeC7EJiDe8wj8UMyWyI), [EXO Sonde](https://drive.google.com/open?id=14ZTD2Qk6CcT-kQMpodOIdbUzYGde4gM1), [Licor](https://drive.google.com/open?id=1KVJ3qwhaSgsUyPdKv5gBUAvTM8BqbtXN), [Picarro](https://drive.google.com/open?id=1m6ykuS1gF_wM_nfdg3W1WAh8hnaimrC5).

+### Annotated screenshot of Data Browser tab